 Also, good to know, a little goes a long way.
-I’ve already made a couple other products (soon to be shared) and I’ve barely tapped into a 1/4 of the bag.
+I’ve already made a couple of other products (soon to be shared) and I’ve barely tapped into a 1/4 of the bag.

-Mango Butter is a super hard butter that melts fairly quickly and full of nutrient such as vitamin C, vitamin A, oleic acid and stearic acid.
+Mango Butter is a super hard butter that melts fairly quickly and full of nutrients such as vitamin C, vitamin A, oleic acid and stearic acid.
 It’s used to firm, soothe, and soften the skin.

 Calendula flowers are beautiful and fantastic for so many skin issues including eczema, minor burns, and chapped lips.
 If you’d like to know more, Colleen from Grow, Forage, Cook, Ferment has a lovely post entitled “10 Ways To Use Calendula Infused Oil.”
 She is an herbalist with tons of knowledge.

 Safflower oil is also full of nourishing nutrients such as vitamins A, D, E, and K which make it great for cooking use but also great for the skin.
 My favorite thing about safflower oil is that it rates a 0 on the comedogenic scale which means it’s a non-pore clogging oil.